Brokoli5191/brokoli5191.github.io/README.md

 - [ ] Copy all text from old website
 - [ ] Setup links
-- [ ] Setup jump to
 - [ ] Different pages
-- [ ] Design changes
+- [ ] Create example website
-    - [ ] Add bar on the right side
+- [ ] Optimize the css file

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Brokoli5191/Website/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>